Group-Sparse Model Selection: Hardness and Relaxations: Case study: discrete vs. convex interpretability

 \tikzstyle{place}=[circle,draw=black,fill=white,thick, minimum size=6pt, inner sep=0pt]

-The dynamic program of Prop. \ref{prop:DP1}, with group budget $G = 2$, correctly identifies the groups $\G_1$ and $\G_3$.
+The dynamic program of Theorem \ref{theo:DP1}, with group budget $G = 2$, correctly identifies the groups $\G_1$ and $\G_3$.
 The TU linear program \eqref{eq:PR}, with $0 < \lambda \leq 2$, also yields the correct group-cover.
 Conversely, the decomposition obtained via \eqref{eq:atomic_norm} with unitary weights is unique, but is not group sparse.
 In fact, we have $\mathcal{S}({\bf x}) = \breve{\mathcal{S}}({\bf x}) = \GG$.
-We can only obtain the correct group-cover if we use the weights $[1~d~1]$ with $d > \frac{2}{\sqrt{3}}$, that is knowing beforehand that $\G_2$ is irrelevant. \begin{rem} Indeed, if the convex relaxation always recovered the correct minimal group-cover, it would be possible to solve the discrete NP-hard problem in polynomial time. \end{rem}
+We can only obtain the correct group-cover if we use the weights $[1~d~1]$ with $d > \frac{2}{\sqrt{3}}$, that is knowing beforehand that $\G_2$ is irrelevant.

+\begin{rem} This is an example where the correct minimal group-cover exists, but cannot be directly found by the Latent Group Lasso approach.
+There may also be cases where the minimal group-cover is not unique.
+We leave to future work, to investigate which of these minimal covers are obtained by the proposed dynamic program and characterize the behavior of relaxations. \end{rem}